Introducing Physical Exercise,

 Historically, except for the last 150 years, the demands of daily life gave everybody all the physical exercise that they really needed to get.
 People used to walk constantly, and lift and carry burdens.
 They used to walk to gather food, to work, to the market, and they walked to do virtually everything.

-Find ways to make many of your ordinary activities more vigorous.
-Since man was meant to walk, the easiest way to increase your overall fitness is to choose to walk at every opportunity possible.
-Walking is really an ideal and natural form of physical exercise that anyone can routinely participate in.[4],[5],[6] Walking, also, provides for direct contact with the elements of nature.
-Walking tones muscles, improves fitness, circulation, appetite, and breathing.
-Walking is a load-bearing exercise.[4]
+Instead of dreaming up ways to work as little as possible, why NOT find ways to make many of your ordinary activities more vigorous?
+Since man was meant to walk, the easiest way to increase your overall physical fitness is to choose to walk at every opportunity possible.
+Walking is an ideal form of physical exercise that physically fit individuals can routinely participate in.[4],[5],[6] Walking, also, provides for direct contact with the elements of nature.
+Walking tones muscles, improves your fitness, circulation, appetite, and breathing.
+Furthermore, walking, unlike bicycling or swimming, is a load-bearing exercise.[4]
 Walking, also, calms and clears the mind and helps reduce stress and tension.
 Walking helps to keep your mind centered.

 On Fitness: "It's a way of life."